x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-accepted-domains/enable-mail-flow-for-subdomains.md

 :::image type="content" source="../../media/configuring-subdomains-to-send-receive-mails.png" alt-text="The screen on which all subdomains are set such that they can send and receive emails":::

-## Use the EAC to add the domain to connector from Office 365 to your organization
+## Use the EAC to add the domain to connector that originates from Office 365 to your organization

 ### New EAC